DavidRC-Projects/ShareMyCare/README.md

 - Learn about the security and privacy features of the platform
 - Create a secure account with authentication
 - Add my basic health information (conditions, medications, allergies)
+- Record all medications I'm taking, including non-prescribed medications that may not be in my medical records
 - Understand how to share my information with clinicians
 - See a clear overview of my health dashboard
 - Know that my data is secure and I control who can access it